Round Goby (Neogobius melanostomus) is of one of Ontario's most unwanted invasive species.

 Round goby was first discovered in 1990 in the St. Clair River near Windsor, Ontario.
 The fish is believed to travel by the ballast water in ships from the Black and Caspian seas in Europe to the Great Lakes in North America.
 The round goby has since spread into inland lakes in Ontario, including Lake Simcoe.

-Their body is a brown color with dark brown spots; dorsal fin has a prominent black spot.
+- Their body is a brown colour with dark brown spots; dorsal fin has a prominent black spot.

 Where are Round Gobies in our watershed?